 In the case of peatlands, it should be noted that they are composed of partially decomposed organic matter and store large amounts of carbon.
 Agricultural practices threaten peatlands due to soil drainage and fires caused by land clearing.
 These fires can be accidental, for example when burning gets out of hand, or criminal, as a means of settling disputes or driving out locals.
 Peatlands dried out by drainage are highly flammable.

 We measure companies’ involvement in excluded fields by considering the relevant proportion of revenue.
 The tolerance threshold was set at a flat rate of 20%.
 Our policy has become more selective.
-We have lowered the threshold to 5% in the case of fossil fuels, nuclear energy and tobacco, and to 10% for conventional weaponry.
+We have lowered the threshold to 5% in the case of fossil fuels and tobacco, and to 10% for conventional weaponry.

 Companies developing new projects in one of the following areas are also excluded, even if they fall within the 5% threshold: coal mining, shale gas exploitation, tar sands extraction, hydraulic fracking, Arctic drilling or deep-water drilling, expansion or construction of coal-fired power plants.